Peter Glenser KC, instructed by the Environment Agency, has successfully prosecuted in a sewage pollution case against Northumbrian Water.

 Peter is a specialist regulatory and criminal lawyer with a particular interest in environmental and wildlife crime.
 He has recently prosecuted a National Crime Agency case involving the unlawful export of eels with an eventual value of some £53M and defended numerous other wildlife related offences.

-As a result of this case, Peter has been successfully appointed to the Government Legal Department’s QC list.
+As a result of this case, Peter has been successfully appointed to the Government Legal Department’s KC list.

 Read Peter’s full profile here